 Also present in Sub Area 4 is a 0.6-acre forested wetland located within a swale on the shoreline ridge.
 Prior to the filling of Sub Area 3, this wetland likely had a direct connection to the river when river discharge reached the 15-foot-elevation stage.
 This wetland feature will remain unmodified under the proposed restoration plan, since excavation is not proposed on the shoreline ridge.
 However, removal of the dike between Sub Areas 3 and 4 and the fill in Sub Area 3 will restore the connection between this wetland and the river when the river exceeds 15 feet elevation.
-To reduce the potential for unintended channel formation within the restored floodplain habitat, the proposed restoration design includes construction of a dedicated inflow/outflow channel to provide a defined and stable hydraulic connection between this wetland and the river would connect to the wetland, it merely directs flow in a stable channel to minimize erosions and to protect restored habitats.
+To reduce the potential for unintended channel formation within the restored floodplain habitat, the proposed restoration design includes construction of a dedicated inflow/outflow channel to provide a defined and stable hydraulic connection between this wetland and the river.
+The inflow/outflow channel does not change the 15.4-foot threshold elevation at which the river would connect to the wetland, it merely directs flow in a stable channel to minimize erosions and to protect restored habitats.